BlueMona/peerio-documentation/Privacy_Policy.md

 + **Malicious Host** — The Peerio app protects against message forgery, file modification, and artificial read receipts of messages that have not been read.

-+ **Man-in-the-middle attacks**  — The Peerio app provides means for users to securely authenticate each other’s cryptographic identities (see <a href="https://peerio.zendesk.com/hc/en-us/articles/202729949">“avatars”</a> and <a href="https://peerio.zendesk.com/hc/en-us/articles/204394135">“Peerio Public Key”</a>).
++ **Man-in-the-middle attacks**  — The Peerio app provides means for users to securely authenticate each other’s cryptographic identities (see <a href="https://peerio.zendesk.com/hc/en-us/articles/204394135">“Peerio ID#”</a>).

-+ **Unauthorized account access** — Peerio protects a user’s account and identity by using authentication challenges, including a passphrase, device specific passcodes, and optional <a href="https://peerio.zendesk.com/hc/en-us/articles/203665635">two-factor authentication (2FA)</a>.
++ **Unauthorized account access** — Peerio protects a user’s account and identity by using authentication challenges, a randomly generated Account Key, optional device specific passcodes, and optional <a href="https://peerio.zendesk.com/hc/en-us/articles/203665635">two-factor authentication (2FA)</a>.
 <br>
 <br>